Lebanon's Bassil rejects US sanctions as unjust and politically motivated | Politics

 Influential Lebanese Christian politician Gebran Bassil said on Sunday that U.S. sanctions against him were unjust, politically motivated and the result of his refusal to break ties with Hezbollah.

 "These sanctions are an injustice and I will fight them and sue for damages," he said in a televised speech.
+"Sanctions come and go, but compromising national peace and unity is a crime."
 Bassil, who harbours presidential ambitions, heads the Free Patriotic Movement (FPM), which was founded by Aoun, and has served as minister of telecoms, of energy and water and of foreign affairs.

+The U.S. Treasury Department accused Bassil of being at the "forefront of corruption in Lebanon".
+He was sanctioned under the Global Magnitsky Human Rights Accountability Act, which targets human rights abuses and corruption around the world.
+A senior U.S. official has said Bassil's support for Hezbollah was "every bit of the motivation" for the sanctions.

 - READ MORE ON: